-A couple of things, I have done several upgrades to my TaoTao TBR7( TaoTao TBR7 Upgrades To Do List ), almost all based on information I learned from others who posted their upgrades stories for the clone China Dual Sport motorcycles (“Chondas“).
+A couple of things, I have done several upgrades to my TaoTao TBR7( TaoTao TBR7 Upgrades To Do List ), almost all based on information I learned from others who posted their upgrades stories for the clone Chinese Dual Sport motorcycles (“Chondas“).
 The Hawk 250’s, the Brozz 250’s, Raven 250, etc.

 There is much Hawk 250 performance upgrade information on the web, dated and poorly documented, and even less performance upgrade information for the TBR7 motorcycle.